-In his recent piece for KMWorld, What is KM?
+In his piece for KMWorld, What is KM?
 Knowledge Management Explained, Dr. Michael Koenig provides an excellent overview of the origins, goals and fundamentals of knowledge management.
 The article is useful for those new to KM, and also reminds seasoned practitioners of the discipline’s principles, stages of development and current status.